jivm-mx/jivm-mx.github.io/week_02/README.md

 ## 02. Function objects

-Traverse a collection of given data to make a painting in the browser, using the objects and the function-objects provided
+Traverse a collection of given data to make a painting in the browser, using the objects and the function-objects provided.